 Physical Abilities Test (PAT)

-You will have to schedule and complete a PAT which consists of a half-mile course with approximately 13 objectives including walls, ladders, hurdles, windows and doors.
+PAT consists of a half-mile course with approximately 13 objectives including walls, ladders, hurdles, windows and doors.
 A detailed description of this course will be provided to you prior to taking the PAT.
 Please await direction from your Academy Coordinator or the Academy Secretary.